-(NEW YORK), Thursday, August 10, 2017 – The Defined Contribution Real Estate Council (DCREC), a leading advocacy group promoting the inclusion of direct commercial real estate and real estate securities as a way to improve define contribution (DC) retirement plan outcomes, has published "10 Key Principles for Product Structure and Investor Eligibility", it was announced today.
-The new white paper is designed as a “best practices” guide for DC plan sponsors who want to add direct real estate to their DC plans.
+NEW YORK, (December 10, 2019) – The Defined Contribution Real Estate Council (DCREC), a leading advocacy group promoting the inclusion of direct commercial real estate and real estate securities as a way to improve define contribution retirement plan outcomes, has named its new Officers and Committee Co-Chairs for 2020, it was announced today.

 About the Defined Contribution Real Estate Council (DCREC)

 The Defined Contribution Real Estate Council was formed in 2012 to promote the inclusion of investments in direct commercial real estate and real estate securities, including REITs, within defined contribution plans.
 Its goal is to improve participant outcomes by furthering education about, advocacy for, and best practices of such investments.

 Members include many of the leading providers of real estate investment products to the defined contribution marketplace.

 More information can found be at www.dcrec.org